RobertNimmo26/social-media-analytics/README.md

       >>> exit()
       ```
 6. This project uses the Twitter API.
 You will be required to have a Twitter developer account to run the crawlers.
-   - You can add your account API keys to the .env file inside the quotation marks in the main folder.
-It should look like this:
+   - You can add your account API keys to a `.env` file created in the main folder.
+The contents should look like this:
    ```
    CONSUMER_KEY="<EXAMPLE_CONSUMER_KEY>"
    CONSUMER_SECRET="<EXAMPLE_CONSUMER_SECRET>"